raiden-network/raiden-service-bundle/README.md

 **NOTE:**

 If you intend to use a subdomain it is important to be aware of the security implications.
-Sudomains share Cookies and Browser LocalStoarage with the apex domain.
+Subdomains share Cookies and Browser LocalStorage with the apex domain.
 Therefore we strongly suggest that a subdomain is only used below an apex domain that does *not* host an application that relies on either Cookies or LocalStorage for security relevant purposes (e.g. user authentication).